- The first step is to contact the business itself to resolve the issue. Often a phone call or visit can fix the issue.

 Each state has a small claims court or tribunal that hears cases about consumer issues.

 You may be entitled to take your complaint to your local state and territory small claims tribunal.
-Your local tribunal can advise you on their dispute resolution processes and how to lodge a claim.
+Your local tribunal can let you know about their dispute resolution process and how to lodge a claim.

 There is usually a fee involved for taking an issue to a small claims tribunal.
 Your local tribunal can advise you on the relevant fee that would apply to your situation.